estruyf/blog-content/content/posts/2024-07-05-reporting-your-playwright-tests-to-microsoft-teams.md

 More configuration options are available for the `playwright-msteams-reporter`.
 For more information, check out the [playwright-msteams-reporter](https://www.npmjs.com/package/playwright-msteams-reporter) documentation.

 Give it a try, and let me know your experiences.
 Feedback and suggestions are always appreciated!

+## Update

+### 2024-07-09

+Updated the article with the information of the [retirement of Office 365 connectors within Microsoft Teams](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/).
+Therefore, it is better to make use of the Power Automate webhook functionality to send messages to Microsoft Teams.